Badsworth/pfml_scripts/docs/creating-environments.md

    If you need a new EOTSS-approved tag for environment_tags, send an email to <Tim.L.Sharpe@mass.gov> requesting a new tag.

 2. The S3 bucket for holding tfstate files must be created first in [infra/pfml-aws/s3.tf](../infra/pfml-aws/s3.tf).
 Run `terraform apply`.
 This may require admin permissions.
+As well as the replica bucket in LWD account.

 1. Send a request to EOTSS (Roy Mounier, cc.
 Chris Griffith) to update the NonProd Admin role to include `arn:aws:s3:::*-pfml-NEW_ENV*` and `arn:aws:s3:::*-pfml-NEW_ENV-*/*` in the S3 permissions.
 If Roy is out, create a Service Now request.